lauslim12/provisions/README.md

 make update-linux
 ```

-You can use both commands in order to update both!
+You can use both commands in order to update both package managers!

 ## Manual Configurations